In This Article

 {backoff factor} * (2 ** ({retry number} - 1))

-Our first retry will be instant, but others will happen at increasingly long intervals.
+Our first retry will be instant, but others will happen at increasingly longer intervals.

 Then, we mount our session to HTTPAdapter, which will perform all the necessary retries.
-After that everything is essentially identical to other strategies.
+After that, everything is essentially identical to the previous retry strategy.

 Finally, any Python request will wait for a response before proceeding.
-If you want to send multiple requests in parallel, asynchronous programming will be required.
+If you want to send multiple requests in parallel, you'll need to implement asynchronous programming principles.

 Escape 429 With Proxies

-When integrating proxies into your web scraping project, there's a unique way to avoid 429 (Too Many Requests) instead of using Python requests retry strategies.
+If you use proxies for your web scraping project, you can employ a unique way to avoid the 429 error instead of using one of the Python requests retry strategies.

-Since 429 is assigned to an IP address, you can switch proxies to completely avoid the HTTP error code whenever it's received.
-As long as you have a pay-as-you-go residential proxy , you can keep switching IP addresses to avoid 429.
+Since 429 is assigned to an IP address, you can switch proxies to completely avoid this HTTP error.
+As long as you have a pay-as-you-go residential proxy plan, you can keep switching IP addresses to avoid 429 indefinitely.

-You can also have a failed requests retry strategy going as a fallback against other error codes.
+You can also have a similar failed requests retry strategy as a fallback for other errors.

 import requests